big-green-lemon/undiscord/README.md

 - ~~The token can no longer be extracted by clicking on "Fill"~~
 - ~~The deletion process can duplicate into two separate functions and trigger the API limitations~~
+- ~~The delete process can loop forever because of a change in the Discord API~~